 Liability - a person or thing that causes you a lot of problems or the amount of money that a person or company owes.

 While the above definitions are clear enough to be understood, they are not so clear when applied in real life.
 The definitions alone may not present a complete picture when put through the lens of wealth builders.
-Hence, I prefer the following definitions of an asset and a liability:
+In the context of building wealth, I would prefer the following definitions of an asset and a liability instead:

 Asset - something that puts money into your pocket.